minzhih/minzhih/README.md

 - 🤩 I am a passionate statistics student at Simon Fraser University (I love statistics and data analysis) ❤️
 - 👀 A girl who loves coding
 - 🌱 Continuous Learning; Recently reviewing calculus
-- 📫 How to reach me: huangminzxx@gamil.com
+- 📫 How to reach me: minzhih@sfu.ca

 <!---
 minzhih/minzhih is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.